enriquepablo/terms/doc/theory.rst

 Here I will develop a formal theory TT, that can be seen as the theoretical foundation ot Terms (TT is meant to stand for Terms Theory).
 TT has some similitudes with axiomatic set theory, even though its purpose and development are quite different (and much simpler).
-The purpose of TT is more along the lines of knowledge representation, and would attempt to compete with things like description logics, or the semantic web (minus its networking aspect).
+The purpose of TT is more along the lines of knowledge representation and reasoning, and would attempt to compete with things like description logics.
 In any case, the origin of TT is in the study of the work of Frege, Russell, et al., and on its evolution towards axiomatic set theory, rather than on its evolution towards type theory, so I will introduce TT by pointing out, first, its similitudes with set theory, and then its differences.